-Home to the most easterly point in England, Lowestoft Ness in Suffolk is the first place in the country to see the solstice sunrise each summer on 21st June.
+Suffolk is home to Lowestoft Ness: the most easterly point in England.
+It’s the first place in the country to see the solstice sunrise each summer on 21 June.

 Here we take a tour through 10 spectacular Suffolk sites for Suffolk Day.